Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 “It’s cool.
 I’m a winner, a builder, a creator,” he said, flashing a broad smile.
 “Better to laugh than cry.
 It gets you more clients.”

 The pandemic has pushed tens of millions of people worldwide into poverty.
-Fears are growing that worsening inequality — both within nations and between them — could be one of its longest-lasting effects.
+Fears are growing that worsening inequality — within and between nations — could be one of its longest-lasting effects.

 “It will take years to reverse,” World Bank President David Malpass said.